 Mr. McNamara, who is a director of the Company, is a principal of The Hampstead Group, the private investment firm that sponsors Knowledge Capital, and therefore may be deemed the beneficial owner of the Common Stock and the Series A Preferred Stock held by Knowledge Capital and the Common Stock into which Knowledge Capital's Series A Preferred Stock may be converted.
 Mr. McNamara disclaims beneficial ownership of Knowledge Capital's Common Stock, Series A Preferred Stock and the Common Stock into which Knowledge Capital's Series A Preferred Stock may be converted. - (3) The share amounts indicated for Hyrum W. Smith are owned of record by Hyrum W. Smith as trustee of The Hyrum W. Smith Trust with respect to 329,700 shares; those indicated for Dennis R. Webb, by Dennis R. Webb as trustee of The Lighthouse Foundation with respect to 82,500 shares; those indicated for Stephen R. Covey, by SRSMC Properties LLC with respect to 40,000 shares and by SANSTEP Properties, L.C. with respect to 1,012,384 shares.
 Messrs.
 Smith and Webb are the respective trustees of their trusts and foundations, having sole power to vote and dispose of all shares held by the respective trusts and foundations, and may be deemed to have beneficial ownership of such shares.
-Mr. Covey, as co-manager of SRSMC Properties LLC and SANSTEP Properties, L.C., has shared voting and dispositive control over the shares held by those entities and may be deemed to have beneficial ownership of such shares. - (4) Of the share amount indicated as beneficially owned by Dennis R. Webb, 18,000 shares are subject to options granted to other key employees of the Company. - (5) Dimensional Fund Advisors' information is provided as of September 30, 2004, the filing of its last 13F report. - (6) The share amounts indicated include shares subject to options currently exercisable held by the following persons in the following amounts: Val J. Christensen, 90,300 shares; Robert W. Bennett, Jr., 50,000 shares; Stephen D. Young, 26,250 shares; Sarah Merz, 12,500 shares; Robert A. Whitman, 1,602,000 shares; and all executive officers and directors as a group, 1,781,050 shares. - (7) The share amounts indicated for Robert H. Daines include 5,000 shares owned by Tahoe Investments, L.L.C., of which Mr. Daines is a member.
+Mr. Covey, as co-manager of SRSMC Properties LLC and SANSTEP Properties, L.C., has shared voting and dispositive control over the shares held by those entities and may be deemed to have beneficial ownership of such shares. - (4) Of the share amount indicated as beneficially owned by Dennis R. Webb, 18,000 shares are subject to options granted to other key employees of the Company. - (5) Dimensional Fund Advisors' information is provided as of September 30, 2004, the filing of its last 13F report. - (6) The share amounts indicated include shares subject to options currently exercisable held by the following persons in the following amounts: Val J. Christensen, 90,300 shares; Robert W. Bennett, Jr., 50,000 shares; Stephen D. Young, 26,250 shares; Sarah Merz, 12,500 shares; and all executive officers and directors as a group, 179,050 shares. - (7) The share amounts indicated for Robert H. Daines include 5,000 shares owned by Tahoe Investments, L.L.C., of which Mr. Daines is a member. - (8) Mr. Whitman acquired 200,000 shares from Dennis R. Webb, at the request of Mr. Webb, on October 2, 2001, at a price of \$2.50 per share.
+Mr. Whitman agreed to permit Mr. Webb to rescind the transaction by delivering to him the purchase price paid in the original transaction

-- (8) Mr. Whitman acquired 200,000 shares from Dennis R. Webb, at the request of Mr. Webb, on October 2, 2001, at a price of \$2.50 per share.
-Mr. Whitman agreed to permit Mr. Webb to rescind the transaction by delivering to him the purchase price paid in the original transaction within certain limitations.
+- within certain limitations.
 The 200,000 shares are counted in Mr. Whitman's number of shares listed above.
-The shares are not included in Mr. Webb's shares listed above, though he may be deemed to be a beneficial owner of those shares. - (9) The share amounts indicated include Restricted Stock Awards currently not vested held by the following persons in the following amounts: Val J. Christensen, 52,500 shares; Robert W. Bennett, Jr., 52,500 shares; Stephen D. Young, 47,250 shares; Sarah Merz, 52,500 shares; Robert A. Whitman, 225,000 shares; and all officers and directors as a group, 429,750 shares.
+The shares are not included in Mr. Webb's shares listed above, though he may be deemed to be a beneficial owner of those shares. - (9) The share amounts indicated include Restricted Stock Awards currently not vested held by the following persons in the following amounts: Val J. Christensen, 52,500 shares; Robert W. Bennett, Jr., 52,500 shares; Stephen D. Young, 47,250 shares; Sarah Merz, 52,500 shares; and all officers and directors as a group, 204,750 shares. - (10) The table reflects Mr. Whitman's holdings as of the Record Date and does not reflect additional shares and options that are discussed under the section "Employment Agreement" of this Proxy Statement.